 Just a mention of the word Mango makes my younger one happy.
 She loves mangoes and can have it in any form.
 Even if it’s sour, unripe or overripe, she can have it all.

-I am sure all kids love mangoes and look forward to summer season to have them.
-Many mango recipes are there for kids to enjoy.
+I am sure all kids love mangoes and look forward to the summer season to have them.
+Many healthy mango recipes are there for kids to enjoy.

 Different types of mangoes grown in India are-

 - Alphonso which is found in Gujarat, Karnataka, Madhya Pradesh, Tamil Nadu, and Maharashtra.

 - Banganpalli- found in Southern states like Andhra Pradesh, Karnataka, and Tamil Nadu.

 - Chausa- found in Himachal Pradesh, Haryana, Uttar Pradesh, and Rajasthan.

 - Dussehri is found in Northern states like Uttar Pradesh, Punjab, and Haryana.

 - There are many other like Neelam, Langra, Fazli, Totapuri, Amarpalli, Mallika, Mulgoa, and Gulabkhas etc.

 Many delicacies and dishes worldwide use mangoes with different recipes.
 Chutneys and pickles are made with unripe mangoes.
 We all love eating unripe mangoes called as ‘Ambi’ with some black salt or chaat masala.

 One of my favourite and healthy mango recipes is Mango shake which we make every day in our house in summers.
 I give a normal mango shake a twist by sometimes adding other fruits like strawberry or bananas to it.